XengShi/materialYouNewTab/README.md

 - **Personalized Greeting**: Add a custom message or your name, so you're greeted each time you open a new tab.
 - **Integrated Search**: Search directly from the New Tab using your preferred search engine—Google, DuckDuckGo, Bing, or YouTube.
 - **Browser Compatibility**: Supports major browsers like Chrome, Edge, Firefox, Brave, and Safari.

-## 🛠️ Additional Features

-- **Responsive and Modern Design**:
-  - The extension is built with a clean, modern interface inspired by Material You, offering a consistent aesthetic that’s pleasing to the eye.
-  - Elements are intuitively placed, ensuring ease of use and accessibility for users of all ages.

-- **Seamless Integration with Browsers**:
-  - The extension integrates smoothly with all major browsers, including Chrome, Edge, Brave, Firefox, and Safari, providing a cohesive experience across platforms.

 ## 🌐 Currently Supported Languages (16)